If you’re looking for a peaceful half day trip from Edinburgh, South Queensferry is the place to be!

 Still not sure whether South Queensferry is worth a half day trip from Edinburgh (well it can be a day trip as well)?
-Check out some of my first impressions of South Queensferry below.
+Check out some of my favourite things to do in South Queensferry below.

+This is my top thing to do in South Queensferry.
 High Street runs along the coastline and features highly-rated restaurants, pleasant coffee shops, cool souvenir shops as well as other attractions such as the Queensferry Museum and the Jubilee Clock Tower.
-You can also just walk along High Street and take photos with those colourful houses.
+You can also just walk along High Street and take photos of those colorful houses.

 You can view Forth Bridge and Forth Road Bridge from a number of locations, such as from the Hawes Pier, from High Street, or even from one of the hills further away from the coast.

 A perfect location to view Forth Bridge and Forth Road Bridge is Ferry Glen, which is a large woodland situated between High Street and Dalmeny train station.

 There is a tucked-away viewing point at Ferry Glen, from which the whole view of Forth Bridge, Forth Road Bridge, the Firth of Forth, and the old town of South Queensferry will surely satisfy your eyes.
 You need to climb up one of the stairs at Ferry Glen and then walk down a narrow lane to access this viewing point.

 Take a leisurely stroll around Hawes Pier in South Queensferry

 Taking a stroll around Hawes Pier allows you to fully enjoy the peaceful scenery of this area.
 There are also some day cruises available for those who are keen on heading out to the sea for a closer view of the beautiful Forth Bridges.

 This is truly one of my favourite things to do in South Queensferry!